 There are four universal or fundamental forces in nature.
 Without these forces, all matter in the world will fall apart.
 Force as such is any pull or push that causes an object to alter its physical state (in terms of motion or deformity).
 Newton defined a force as anything that causes an object of mass ‘m’ to move with an acceleration ‘a’.
-A brief overview of the four fundamental forces is given below.
+Following are the four fundamental forces in nature:

 Why is the universe not filled with floating human beings and cows and cars and other such things?
-Obviously because the gravitational force of the earth holds us to the planet.
-Gravitational force is the force responsible for holding planets in their orbits and this is possible only because of their infinitely long range.
+Obviously, because the gravitational force of the earth holds us to the planet.
+Gravitational force is the force responsible for holding planets in their orbits and this is possible only because of their infinitely long-range.

 Gravitational force can be represented as follows